Seven real estate career paths

 There are many opportunities to achieve a high profile status within real estate, including development and investing.
 You also have a breadth of career choices.

-If you have a license in real estate, your opportunities are virtually endless.
+If you passed your real estate license exam and have a license in real estate, your opportunities are virtually endless.
 So if you want a career that has a lot of growth potential that will provide you with an increased amount of stakes, structure, or flexibility, then real estate could be for you.

 There are a wide variety of real estate careers to choose from